InanisV/A-Video-Streaming-System-With-Dash.js-based-on-BBA-rule-ABRRule/README.md

-A Video Streaming System With Dash.js base on BBA rule
+A Video Streaming System With Dash.js based on BBA rule
 ===

 #### Team ID